yokolet/new-note/algo/minimize_maximum/2022-07-22-minimize-maximum-shipping-packages-in-d-days.md

 hero_height: is-small
 tags: [Medium, Binary Search, Array]
 ---
-## Introduction
-This is the second minimize-maximum algorithm problem.
-This problem has a bit of disguise and looks not the minimize-maximum.
-However, if we carefully read the description, the problem is about the type of minimize-maximum.

 ## Problem Description
 > A conveyor belt has packages that must be shipped from one port to another within days days.